Generating functions of substitutions: Generating functions for substitutions

 We are interested in the one-sided infinite words that are fixed points of the substitution, meaning $\sigma(w) = w$.
 For primitive substitutions, fixed points always exist for some power of $\sigma$ \cite[Lemma 4.3]{TAO}.

-A substitution $\sigma$ on $\cA$ is called aperiodic if it has a one-sided infinite fixed word that is not eventually periodic.
-Note that if one is not eventually periodic then they all are.
+A primitive substitution $\sigma$ on $\cA$ is called aperiodic if it has a one-sided infinite fixed word that is not eventually periodic.
+Note that if one is not eventually periodic, then they all are.
 In particular, \cite[Theorem 4.6]{TAO} gives that if the PF-eigenvalue of a primitive substitution $\sigma$ is irrational then $\sigma$ is aperiodic.
 Do note that the converse is false, cf. Thue-Morse substitution \cite[Section 4.6]{TAO}.
+For substitutions with rational (and hence integer) PF-eigenvalue, aperiodicity can be established via the existence of proximal pairs (see, for example, \cite[Cor.~4.2]{TAO}).
+In the case of bijective substitutions, simpler criteria are provided in \cite{BLM}.

 The reader looking for a comprehensive discussion of substitutions is directed to Chapter 4 of \cite{TAO}.